Vintage 1970s Sterling Silver Roy King

 The Roy King workshop won two first prizes, a second and a third at the British Modern Jewellery Exhibition in 1961.
 The winning pieces are now in the permanent collection of Goldsmith’s Hall

-This stylish Sterling Silver piece features a minimalist black dial with the only detailing being baton hands, King’s signature and ‘Swiss’
+This stylish piece from King’s 1970s line of Sterling silver watch features a flawless, minimalist black dial with the only detailing being baton hands, King’s signature and ‘Swiss’

-The monocoque case features a stylish stepped bezel and bold hallmarks to the case-back, telling us the watch was assayed in London in 1973.
+The monocoque case features a stylish stepped bezel and the marque’s iconic bold statement hallmarks to the case-back, telling us the watch was assayed in London in 1973.
 The original winding crown is decorated with King’s Logo

-The original pressed leather strap remains in excellent condition and is accompanied by the original Sterling Silver buckle, slightly tarnished to the underside
+The original Roy King pressed leather strap remains in truly excellent condition and is accompanied by the original Sterling silver buckle, lightly patinated and stamped ‘925’

-The Swiss made, Bueche-Girod manual wind movement runs smoothly and keeps excellent time
+The Swiss made, FHF cal.69 manual wind movement runs smoothly and keeps good time

 Case width - 28mm